Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/close-button.md

 ## Eco-design variant

 {{< callout info >}}
 For eco-design reasons, close buttons can also be created without `.btn-close` to reduce the size of your CSS bundle.
-It means that you don't have to import `_close.scss` in your Sass file.
+It means that you don't have to import `_close.scss` in your Sass file if you are an advanced Boosted user using **custom Sass imports**.

 If you choose this option, please be aware that if the design of close buttons change in the future, this section might disappear and you would have to use `.btn-close` to your close buttons or change the combinations of classes.
 {{< /callout >}}